 Check Out My Cards:

 COMC has been making a lot of headway in the card market since it’s emergence on the scene.
 The best feature that COMC offers that many sellers love is that they do a lot of the work for sellers.
 You complete the submission form and pack up all of the cards you want to sell on their website.
 They’ll process the order (can take several weeks), they’ll take photos of every card (front and back) and when it’s all processed, you can go in and set prices for your items.
 They also will handle all shipping so sellers won’t be bothered by packing and mailing out the cards.
 The fees can get expensive, but someone else is doing the work for you and they have remarkable traffic.
-The site is very appealing to buyers and more buyers equals more sales.
+The site is very appealing to buyers and more buyers equal more sales.
 Many sellers are opting to sell their cards with COMC.
-The search feature is very easy and in depth for buyers which means they could find your cards easier.
+The search feature is very easy and in-depth for buyers which means they could find your cards easier.
 Run a few sales or try to sell your whole collection in one swing.
 You can do it all on COMC.

-Facebook has became a hot spot to sell cards for one very big reason.
+Facebook has become a hot spot to sell cards for one very big reason.
 No seller fees.
-Many sellers are taking advantage of that as there is an estimated 19,000 active sports card groups on the site.
+Many sellers are taking advantage of that as there are an estimated 19,000 active sports card groups on the site.
 The downside to Facebook for buyers is that there is a far better chance to get scammed and customer service from the seller usually is lacking, but as long as buyers pay with PayPal goods, they have similar buyer protections to eBay.
 As a seller, always get a tracking number when shipping and send it to the buyer quickly.
 Buyer traffic can almost rival eBay, but with a lot of sellers, comes a lot of competition.
 If you price your sports cards competitively, provide quick shipping, and great communication with the buyer, Facebook could be an enjoyable and successful way to sell your sports cards.

 Sports Card Direct:

-There is also numerous online retailers you can sell to, but these are some of the best alternatives if you want maximum profit from your cards.
+There are also numerous online retailers you can sell to, but these are some of the best alternatives if you want maximum profit from your cards.
 Remember, results will vary and depend on how well your service is along with pricing.
 Many new sellers to a site price way too high thinking buyers don’t know any better.
 They do and you will leave a negative impression from the beginning.
-So the more fair and reasonable you are, the more successful you will be selling anywhere online.
+So the more fair and reasonable you are, the more successful you will be selling your sports cards anywhere online.